James-Antrim/pkg_groups/README.md

 are the attributes for names, titles and pictures which receive special handling in formatting and as a rule are never labeled.

-Profiles can be allowed to create personalized content and will then be associated with a category which shares their name.
+Profiles can be allowed to create individualized content and will then be associated with a category which shares their name.

 Groups can be assigned roles.
 While semantically similar to user groups.
 They